AndrewPrifer/framer-motion-theatre/README.md

     y: 0,
   });

-  // useControls returns the controls associated with this animation instance. const controls = useControls();
+  // useControls returns the controls associated with this component instance. const controls = useControls();

   return (